thenodon/gonb/README.md

 A typical patterns supported are:
 - Map users in an IAM group to a corresponding organisation.
-- Map users in an IAM group into a organisation and team
+- Map users in an IAM group into an organisation and team

 In the later use case gonb also provide the creation of folders that are specific to a team.
 This support the model where different teams have their own folder to create dashboards and alerts separated from other teams.